 "I buy art all the time and none of it comes from dealers," you say.
 "I don't waste my hard-earned cash contributing to some gallery's extravagances.
 Screw those oversized, high-ceilinged, space-wasting progressions of near empty rooms in expensive parts of town.
+I can find all the art I want online anyway.
 I know what I like, where to find it, what to pay, and I don't need any art dealer to tell me any different."

 Of course you don't.
-You live and breathe art.
+Just like galleries, you live and breathe art.
 You spend eight, ten, twelve hours a day involved in art-related activities.
-You constantly monitor relevant art websites and subscribe to every trade publication that has anything to do with the art you buy or collect.
-You continually see museum shows, stay on top of the latest news, read books and catalogues and online updates, and talk with dealers, collectors and other professionals who know the art and artists you specialize in in order to stay on top of the market.
+You constantly monitor relevant art websites and subscribe to every trade publication that has anything to do with the art you buy, sell, or collect.
+In order to stay on top of the market, you continually see museum shows, stay on top of the latest news, read books and catalogues and trade publications, and regularly speak with dealers, collectors and other trade professionals about the art and artists you specialize in.

-You've looked at art for years and years-- decades in fact-- and have seen tens of thousands of pieces, perhaps hundreds of thousands, perhaps more.
-As a result, you've cultivated and refined your eye not only to the point where you can spot quality, but also make fine-line distinctions about it as well as any art business professional out there.
-You've discussed, dissected, and evaluated thousands of works of art with people in the know and can accurately assess the significance of whatever it is you're looking at.
+Just like galleries, you've looked at all kinds of art by all kinds of artists for years and years-- decades in fact-- and have seen tens of thousands of pieces, perhaps hundreds of thousands, perhaps more.
+As a result, you've cultivated and refined your eye not only to the point where you can spot quality, but also potential shortcomings or problems.
+You can make fine-line distinctions about art as well as any art business professional out there.
+You've discussed, inspected, dissected, critiqued, and evaluated at least thousands of works of art with people in the know and can accurately assess the significance of whatever it is you're looking at.

-You understand the art market from both retail and wholesale perspectives; you follow plenty of galleries and auction houses, not only locally, but nationally and internationally as well.
+Just like galleries, you understand the art business from retail, wholesale, and secondary market perspectives; you follow plenty of galleries and auction houses, not only locally, but nationally and internationally as well.
 You know who's showing what, and why, and how much they're selling it for.
-You can spot good quality art at fair prices, and know the difference between a bargain and a third-rate piece of crap, not to mention fakes, forgeries, scams and cons.
-When you see art you like, you know what questions to ask, what subtleties to look for, how to inspect and assess its every detail, and why buying that art represents a constructive use of your money ("Because it's cheaper than galleries sell it for" is not a good reason).
+You can spot quality art at fair prices, and know the difference between a genuine bargain and third-rate crap, not to mention fakes, forgeries, scams and cons.
+When you see art you like, you know what questions to ask, what to look for, and how to inspect and evaluate its every detail.
+You know how to research and evaluate prices, and know what makes art worthy of the attention it gets, the prices it sells for, and publicity it gets.

-You can spot an artist with talent and potential before just about anyone else; you know when art breaks new ground.
+Just like galleries, you can spot an artist with talent and potential before just about anyone else; you know when art breaks new ground.
 You know the difference between a leader and a follower, between "here today; gone tomorrow" and "here to stay."
-You go well beyond what the art looks like and who signed it.
-You know how to inspect its materials and structural integrity, and are able to evaluate from a variety of standpoints how it'll hold up over time.
-You can look at dozens or even hundreds of works of art by any given artist and separate out those that best represent the true range of that artist's skills and abilities.
+Your knowledge goes well beyond what the art looks like or who signed it.
+You know how to evaluate its materials and structural integrity, and are able to tell from a variety of standpoints how it'll hold up over time.
+You can look at dozens or even hundreds of works of art by any given artist, separate the best from the rest, and focus only on those that represent the true range of the artist's skills and abilities.

 "Exactly," you say.
 "Gallery junkies are a bunch of suckers, shelling out fat cash on art I can buy for a song on eBay.
 Just last week, I nailed a Jackson Pollock splatter painting that the seller recently discovered in the back room of a pawnshop, stored there since the sixties.
 I stole it for a measly seventeen grand right out from under the noses of eBay's 200 million users.
 As soon as I get it authenticated, it'll be worth a fortune."